enkidevs/curriculum/lua/lua-core/operators-in-lua-iv/operator-precedence-in-lua-ii.md

 Had we ignored the rules of association, the expression could have looked like `(x + 3) < (y / (7 + 3))`, resulting in a different output.

-> To avoid worrying about these specific rules, its recommended to use explicit parentheses, as parentheses override precedence and association.
+> To avoid worrying about these specific rules, **its recommended to use explicit parentheses when writing expressions**, as parentheses override precedence and association.

 ---